Kappa Cancri

 This is a single-lined spectroscopic binary star system with an orbital period of 6.39 days and an eccentricity of 0.13.
 The primary, component A, has a stellar classification of B8 IIIp, suggesting it is a B-type giant star.
-It a mercury-manganese star, a type of chemically peculiar star showing large overabundances of those two elements in the outer atmosphere.
+This a mercury-manganese star, a type of chemically peculiar star showing large overabundances of those two elements in the outer atmosphere.
+This indicates that it is instead a main sequence star.
 It is classified as an Alpha2 Canum Venaticorum type variable star and its brightness varies from magnitude +5.22 to +5.27 with a period of five days.

 The primary component has 4.5 times the mass of the Sun, five times the Sun's radius, and an effective temperature of 13,200 K. The secondary, component B, is a smaller star with 2.1 times the mass and 2.4 times the radius of the Sun, having an effective temperature of 8,500 K.